6.12 Residents Requesting Special Needs Accommodations

 Applicant must meet with the CEA to review any pertinent campus-wide policies that may relate to the animal.

-Review and sign a Service and Emotional Support Information form and the University Housing Service and Emotional Support Agreement.
+Review and sign a Service and Emotional Support Information form and acknowledge University Housing's expectations for residents with service or emotional support animals.

 The resident must provide evidence that the animal is in good health and has been vaccinated against diseases common to that breed of animal as recommended by the American Veterinary Medical Association.
 Veterinary records attesting to that fact must be sent and approved by University Housing prior to the animal taking residence.
 To follow the Fayetteville city ordinance, all dogs and cats must be microchipped.